 Target achieved: That SATC, in partnership with the South Australian Wine Industry Association and PIRSA, developed the South Australian International Wine Tourism Strategy.
 This was used to secure funding to support $6.1 million of projects across South Australia. $1.9 million of this will be used by the SATC in 2018-19 and 2019-20 to promote Wine Tourism in China, UK and USA.

 As of June 2019, South Australia is associated with “Good Food & Wine” by 58 per cent of the interstate audience, ranking equal first with Victoria.

 Adelaide continues to be a member of the Great Wine Capitals global network.

 Increasing the recognition of the value of tourism

-Build on the current strong research program and make evidence based information available to increase the understanding of the value and relevance of tourism to our stakeholders.
+Build on the current strong research program and make evidence-based information available to increase the understanding of the value and relevance of tourism to our stakeholders.

 The SATC continued to publish the International Visitor Survey and National Visitor Survey results on its corporate website.
-Eight infographics were produced to clearly communicate the survey results to a broad range of stakeholders.
+Four infographics were produced to clearly communicate the survey results to a broad range of stakeholders.